Aldo Maldera: Club career

 Maldera was born in Milan, and he spent a large part of his career with one of the major local clubs of his city A.C.
 Milan (1971–1982); with the club, he won a Serie A title in 1979, two Coppa Italia trophies in 1972 and 1977, a Serie B title (earning promotion to Serie A the following season, following Milan's involvement in the 1980 Totonero football betting scandal) in 1981, and a Mitropa Cup, during his final season with the club, in 1982, also serving as the club's captain.
 Throughout his career, he also played for Bologna F.C.
 1909 (for a half season loan, as a youth, during his time with Milan), local rivals Internazionale, A.S.
 Roma and A.C.F.
 Fiorentina.

 Maldera won a total two Serie A titles throughout his career, at A.C.
 Milan and A.S.
 Roma respectively, both under the tutelage of manager Nils Liedholm.
 Maldera won his second career league title, with Roma, during the 1982–83 season, after leaving Milan following their relegation to Serie B at the conclusion of the 1981–82 season.
 Maldera this league victory up with a Coppa Italia with Roma in 1984, also reaching the European Cup final with Roma that season, only to lose out to Liverpool on penalties.

 International career

 Maldera made 10 appearances for Italy between 1974 and 1980.
-He represented his country at the 1978 FIFA World Cup, and at Euro 1980 on home soil, where the Italian national side finished in fourth place on both occasions, reaching the semi-finals.
+He represented his country at the 1978 FIFA World Cup, and at Euro 1980 on home soil, where the Italy national side finished in fourth place on both occasions, reaching the semi-finals.
 He also made 9 appearances for the Italy reserve, B, side, and 1 appearance with the Italy national U21 side.